/Physical Modeling/Fluids/Gas/Valves & Orifices/Directional Control Valves/Check Valve (G)

 Details

-Cv flow coefficient - flow coefficient .
+Cv flow coefficient — the expense ratio .

 Sonic conductance — acoustic conductivity in steady-state mode.